dockfries/infernus/docs/essentials/differences.md

 ## Discard

 Discard functions that can be implemented by `JavaScript` built-in functions or third-party libraries, such as `Math.abs`, `strcmp`, `sqlite db`, `setTimer` and so on.
-This means that you should use the `JavaScript` library, and you no longer need or should use native development plug-ins, such as `JavaScript`, timerfix`, etc.
+This means that you should use the `JavaScript` library, and you no longer need or should use native development plugins, such as `JavaScript`, timerfix`, etc.

 ## Get string